tehtbl/ansible-role-swap/README.md

 Role Description
 ================

-Install and configure swap on a system.
+Install and configure a swap space on your system.

 Example Playbook
 ================